pauladiazacosta/Early-Prediction-of-Academic-Dropout/README.md

 ## Reproducibility
 The analysis is fully reproducible.
-Once the dataset is available, the scripts can be executed in the order provided in the `code/` folder to reproduce the results reported in the thesis.
+Once the dataset is available, the scripts can be executed by following the numerical order of the folders in the `code/` directory.

 ## Author
 Bachelor’s Thesis